Wyoming Liberty Group

-On March 15 of last year I appeared on KGAB radio (check out our podcasts page) and briefly discussed police militarization.
+On March 15 of last year I appeared on KGAB radio and briefly discussed police militarization.
 A caller asked, in regards to arming local SWAT teams, “are we overdoing it a little bit on that?”
 At the time, I expressed support for a well-armed police force, and I still largely hold this opinion, with the qualification that law-abiding citizens have access to the same arms as the police.
 Where I went wrong was stating “I don’t know that here in Cheyenne we need tanks and things like that or—what are they called?—those armored personnel carriers and things of that nature.
 I don’t think I’ve ever seen one rolling down the street of Cheyenne either.”

 Sadly, it was only a matter of time.

 The Tribune Eagle article describes everything from hostage situations to weather conditions as the police department’s justifications for the Cheyenne MRAP, but none of them are persuasive.
 Appropriate reasons for the police to utilize such a vehicle amount to little more than bad jokes (for example, a Die Hard scenario at the Wyoming Financial Center).
 No matter the reasons, they do not overcome the detrimental effect of overwhelming force.
 Even if it’s locked in a garage somewhere 364 days of the year, the MRAP sends a stark message of what our local police can unleash.
 Using this MRAP—even its mere presence—would certainly hinder criminal activity, but it also threatens plenty of legitimate activity, from public demonstrations to backyard barbeques.

 Cheyenne already has safe streets, and I give plenty of credit to our police department for that.
 With the new MRAP on the block, the streets are actually scarier.